 If you want to create an account, read this page.

-That way your MR will not be forgotten or accumulate conflicts.
+By sending a message in the room, your MR will not be forgotten or accumulate conflicts.

 If you want a quick look at what’s going on and talk about it.